-Any list of the best espionage novels of all times must include Jack Higgins’ World War II caper story, The Eagle Has Landed.
+Any list of the best spy stories of all times must include Jack Higgins’ classic World War II espionage thriller, The Eagle Has Landed.
 Published in 1975, this classic of the genre has sold more than 50 million copies.
-I read the book shortly after it was first published and turned back to it again to compare my memory of the book with the reality — and with contemporary entries in the field.
+I read the book shortly after it was first published and turned back to it again to compare my memory of the book with the reality—and with contemporary entries in the field.

 Classic espionage thriller